Flowpack/Flowpack.NodeTemplates/README.md

 ### Additional context

-You can add more context variables to a template via the ``withContext`` setting. ``withContext`` takes an arbitrary array of items whose value might also contain EEL expressions:
+You can add more context variables to a template via the ``withContext`` setting. ``withContext`` takes an arbitrary array of items whose values might also contain EEL expressions:

 ```
 template: